reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 authors: "saikat"
 title: "Exposing Application Information Using Spring Boot"
 categories: ["Spring Boot"]
-date: 2022-03-07 00:00:00 +1100
+date: 2022-03-10 00:00:00 +1100
 excerpt: "A guide on how to expose useful application information using Spring Boot Actuator"
 url: spring-boot-application-info
 ---

-In a distributed, fast-paced environment, dev teams often want to quickly find out about **various application information such as at what time the app was deployed, what version of the app was deployed, what is the Git commit ID, etc.**
+In a distributed, fast-paced environment, dev teams often want to find out **various application information such as at what time they deployed the app, what version of the app they deployed, what is the Git commit ID, etc.**

 Spring Boot Actuator helps us monitor and manage the application.
 It exposes various endpoints that provide app health, metrics, and other relevant information.